w3c/wai-bcase/index.md

 A 2016 article in FastCompany online magazine[^5] highlights the ways in which Google’s investment in accessibility provides the company with an innovation edge in a broad array of products and services.
-Eve Andersson, the lead engineer featured in the article, says unequivocally “I’m passionate about accessibility, not just because I believe in a level playing field, but because (it) makes life more livable for everyone.”
-Among the innovations that she cites as examples are these:
+Eve Andersson, the lead engineer featured in the article, says “I’m passionate about accessibility, not just because I believe in a level playing field, but because (it) makes life more livable for everyone.”
+Among the innovations cited as examples are these:

 -   contrast minimums, required for people with low vision, help all people see in bright light glare situations